codsen/codsen/packages/chlu-cli/readme.md

 When you install it globally, it will check occasionally, are there newer versions available, and if so, will show a message nagging you to update.
 [Same tech](https://www.npmjs.com/package/update-notifier) that AVA or npm uses!

+## Wishlist

+My biggest next challenge for CHLU is to tap the Git data.
+If we did that, we could automatically fill/fix the versions!
+Also, diff links currently calculate the GitHub diff URL from the latest entry in the changelog.
+This can be imprecise, because often between the minor releases, I create bunch of minor edits on readme etc. bumping the patch digit.
+Those patch releases never reach into changelog, so they get included in the diff.

+For example, I released `1.1.0` and put entry in changelog.
+Then I edited readme and patched to `1.1.1`.
+Then new feature is released with `1.2.0` and its diff link is (currently) generated between `1.1.0` and `1.2.0`, including my readme patch `1.1.1`.
+That would be fixed if I tapped the Git data.

+Also, with Git data, even if you cloned the last entry, I would be able to detect that and delete its contents, set today's date, bump minor version and link diff correctly to the latest commit in Git.

+That would be awesome!

 ## Contributing

 All contributions are welcome.
 Please stick to [Standard JavaScript](https://standardjs.com) notation.